 Oriental Cockroaches in Georgia and Tennessee

-The oriental cockroach is often referred to as the “black beetle” or “water bug” and is a major household pest in parts of the northwest, mid-west, and southern United States.
+The oriental cockroach is often referred to as the “black beetle” or “water bug” and is a major household pest in parts of the northwest, mid-west, and the southern United States.
 This species is attracted to wet and shady perimeter areas and prefers the dark and dampness of basements, cellars, and crawl spaces.
-Oriental cockroaches are known to climb water pipes and garbage chutes to access upper floors of apartment buildings.
+Oriental cockroaches are known to climb water pipes and garbage chutes to access the upper floors of apartment buildings.
 They feed on all kinds of filth, debris, and other decaying organic matter and seem especially fond of garbage and the contents of discarded tin cans.

 Oriental Cockroach Habitat